-The PCA requires that water services be designed, constructed, and installed so as to operate in a way that avoids the likelihood of contamination of any part of the drinking water supply, and minimises any adverse impact on building occupants, the Network Utility Operator's infrastructure, property and the environment.
+The PCA requires that water services be designed, constructed, and installed to operate in a way that avoids the likelihood of contamination of any part of the drinking water supply, and minimises any adverse impact on building occupants, the NUO's infrastructure, property and the environment.
 Furthermore, the PCA also specifies that the design, construction, installation, replacement, repair, alteration, and maintenance of water services must be in accordance with AS/NZS 3500.1.